Category Archives: Server

 Proxmox Backup Server

-This page covers the installation of the Proxmox Backup Server in our HomeLab.
-Our approach will be to run the Proxmox Backup Server (PBS) in a VM on our server and use shared storage on one of our NAS drives to store backups.
+This page covers the installation of the Proxmox Backup Server (PBS) in our HomeLab.
+We run the PBS in a VM on our server and store backups in shared storage on one of our NAS drives.

 Proxmox Backup Server Installation